alberon/dotfiles/README.md

 # Dotfiles

-[These dotfiles](https://github.com/alberon/dotfiles) are a fork of [Dave's](https://github.com/davejamesmiller/dotfiles), suitable for use on shared accounts.
+[These dotfiles](https://github.com/alberon/dotfiles) are for use on shared Alberon accounts.
+You can also fork them to make your own copy.

 ## How to fork it